 A crowd favorite, Humpty Dumpty sailed into town for the '12 Classic.

 A returning favorite, the Panda's pilot, Tim Chicco, explains balloon flight to the crowd

 The Good Witch flew into town, piloted by Pat Nilz

 The Strawberry soared overheade in '09 and '10, captained by Denni Barrett.

 Steve Wilkinson, Returning Balloon Meister for the Citrus Classic Balloon Festival

 PASSENGER BALLOON RIDES Balloon rides are not typically available to the public during the course of the Citrus Classic Balloon Festival.
 First passenger seats are given to the Corporate and Family Sponsors who generously contributed to make the Citrus Classic possible in 2009.

-Individual Balloon Pilots may chose to offer Tether Balloon Rides during the Evening Balloon Glows (approximately 8:30-9:30pm) and Saturday Morning Ascension (approximately 6-6:30 am) based on flight conditions and availability*.
-It is free for children 5 and younger.
-All children must be supervised by an adult.
+Individual Balloon Pilots will offer Tether Balloon Rides Saturday Morning only.
+The timing of the balloon ascensions and tether rides depends on the weather and marine layer conditions in the morning, but typically occur between 6:30 am and 10am*.
 Availability depends on prevailing wind, weather and safety conditions at the time AND each individual Balloon Pilot.
 Each hot air balloon can accommodate different numbers of tether passengers and weight load.
-Therefore, it is the responsibility of each Balloon Pilot to decide whether to provide Tether Rides during the event.
+Therefore, it is the responsibility of each Balloon Pilot to decide whether and how many Tether Rides to provide during the event.
 Adults $20/Youth 6 to 14 $15/Children 5 and younger are free.
 Tickets may be purchased at the BALLOON RIDE concession stand: all proceeds benefit the individual pilots.
 All children must be supervised by an adult.